ordina-jworks/ordina-jworks.github.io/_posts/2020-11-12-Typescript-in-a-serverless-backend-with-NestJS-and-Azure-Functions.md

 The first step when receiving an HTTP request to the application is the `ParametersController` as shown below.
 This controller will catch all requests on the 'parameters' endpoint.
 Using annotations, you can:
 - make a check for the type of incoming request and divide the traffic accordingly.
-This is similar to the way annotations work in the spring framework (eg. `@PostMapping()`).
+This is similar to the way annotations work in the Spring Framework (eg. `@PostMapping`).
-- customise which Http code you want to return on successful calls, as I did with the `createParameters` method.
+- Customise which HTTP code you want to return on successful calls, as I did with the `createParameters` method.
 - use the `@Res()` from `express` to send a completely customised response, however I did not use that here.
 - Execute Guards before being able to activate the method